VolkerH/Tutorial-on-bftools-and-bfconvert/README.md

 Research labs who adopt such an approach often have their own scripts or macros to do this.
 However, in many cases  `bfconvert` from the [Bioformats command line tools](https://docs.openmicroscopy.org/bio-formats/latest/users/comlinetools/index.html) can handle this task such that no custom scripts are needed.

+### Alternatives

+Using a database such as Omero is an alternative (and arguably "better") approach to standardizing input files from heterogenous microscopes.
+However, in particular for smaller labs/facilities, introducing a database systems also comes with challenges (administration, user training).

 ### Audience

-This document should serve as a short overview of how to install and run th
+This document should serve as a short overview of how to install and run `bfconvert` for facility users who have little experience of working with the command line.

+## A quick example:

+## Download and installation

+## Basic commandline concepts

+## Conversion string

+## Do I use `%` or `%%` ?